 COURSE DESCRIPTION: This course will provide an overview of methods, techniques and standards for the collection, management and analysis of herpetological field data for various applications.
 On local field trips we will collect amphibians and reptiles while covering the basic diagnostic (morphological, ecological, and behavioral) characteristics of observed species.
 Students will design and complete individual projects that utilize field sampling techniques that address current issues in herpetological conservation.

 SCHEDULE: The course activities will be flexible and opportunistic.
 They will include various sampling techniques; field trips; application of current amphibian sampling methods for the prevention of chytridiomycosis (amphibian chytrid fungus disease), classroom/laboratory sessions and group discussions.

-REQUIRED MATERIALS AND READING: A Field Guide to Oklahoma’s Amphibians and Reptiles, Greg Sievert and Lynette Sievert, Oklahoma Dept. Wildlife Conservation, ISBN: 0-9776637-0-1. $15.00 plus tax
+REQUIRED MATERIALS AND READING: A Field Guide to Oklahoma’s Amphibians and Reptiles, Greg Sievert and Lynette Sievert, Oklahoma Dept. Wildlife Conservation, ISBN: 0-9776637-0-1. $15.00 plus tax (price subject to change)

 Select research papers on herpetological field techniques will be distributed to class participants.
 Students will be required to read these materials which will be discussed in class.

 Field clothing would be advisable, and be prepared to wade, get wet, bushwhack, etc., as we hope to spend most of our time outdoors.

 GRADING: Grades will be determined using a 10-point grading scale, and will be based upon performance in the following: Individual research projects; lab practical; field notebook; class project; literature discussion; class participation.
 Graduate students will be required to do an additional research project.

 - Class Project Participation (10%)